Universal Entanglement Revival of Topological Origin: Introduction

-The topological edge states of the SSH model remain stable when decoherence only acts on one of the two sublattices (specifically, the odd sites).
-Under this scenario, we find the occurrence of an entanglement revival directly tied to the presence of a topological edge mode.
-We also show that the revival approaches a universal form when increasing the system size, i.e., the evolution of entanglement becomes independent of the chain length.
-Therefore, the presence (absence) of the revival is a definite signature of the topological (trivial) phase.
-Our findings apply to both fermionic and bosonic versions of the SSH model, thus they could be simulated in a controlled manner using photonic quantum computers~\cite{Madsen2022_Nature,Brien2009_NaturePhotonics,yuan2024arxiv}.
-Nearest-neighbor hoppings of variable coupling strengths can be realized with tunable beam splitters.
-Additionally, the required photon loss pattern — lower at even sites and higher at odd sites — can be simulated by selective leakage of photons.
-Therefore, we expect that the topologically protected entanglement revivals discussed here are achievable with current photonic technology.
+Our findings apply to both fermionic and bosonic versions of the SSH model, thus they can be simulated in tunable quantum systems, such as photonic quantum computers~\cite{Madsen2022_Nature,Brien2009_NaturePhotonics,yuan2024arxiv}.
+On a photonic quantum computer, nearest-neighbor hoppings of variable coupling strengths can be realized with tunable beam splitters.
+Additionally, the required photon loss pattern with lower and higher rates at even and odd sites, respectively, can be simulated by selective leakage of photons.
+Therefore, we expect that the topologically protected entanglement revival reported in this work is achievable with current photonic technology.
+We also note that a fermionic SSH model with tunable couplings has been experimentally realized using donor-based quantum-dot arrays in silicon~\cite{Kiczynski2022}, making this another promising platform for testing our predictions.

 This paper is organized as follows: In Section~\ref{model}, we introduce the SSH model, briefly reviewing its chiral symmetry and topological properties.
 The theoretical methods we used are detailed in Section~\ref{Paper::sec:method}, including the semiclassical approach and different entanglement measures.
-Section \ref{Paper::sec:result} presents the results, highlighting the universal entanglement revival observed in both fermionic and bosonic SSH models as well as its connection to topological edge states.
+Section \ref{Paper::sec:result} presents the main results, highlighting the universal entanglement revival observed in both fermionic and bosonic SSH models, as well as its connection to topological edge states.
 Section \ref{Sec: Summary} concludes the paper.
-To further support the arguments in the main text, two appendices are provided: \ref{Appendix:A} demonstrates the universal revival behavior in the mutual information as an alternative extent of entanglement. \ref{Appendix:B} examines the density of von Neumann and R\'enyi entropies, which also exhibit a universal behavior.
+To further support the arguments in the main text, four appendices are provided: Appendix~\ref{Appendix:A} demonstrates the universal revival behavior in the mutual information, as an alternative to entanglement.
+Appendix~\ref{Appendix:B} examines the von Neumann and R\'enyi entropies \emph{per site} (i.e., the entropy densities), which also exhibit a universal behavior.
+Appendices~\ref{Appendix:C} and~\ref{Appendix:D} investigate more realistic conditions, including spatially correlated noise and finite temperature, and confirm that the universal revival remains qualitatively robust.